hassj/learning-python/Python basic - howkteam/Python OOP/Python-oop.md

 >Tran-Linh@example.com
 >Tran Linh

-- You want to change the the values of "ho" and "ten", th result in as belows:
+- You want to change the the values of "ho" and "ten", the result in as belows:
 ```
 # Initialize an object from KTer
 kter_A = KTer("Tran", "Linh")